AmpereComputingAI/ampere_model_library/classification/mobilenet_v2/README.md

 SET IMAGENET_LABELS_PATH=\path\to\labels
 ```

-next you will be able to run the run.py script.
+No you are be able to run the run.py script.

-to get detailed information about the script run it with -h flag for help.
+To get detailed information on the script's recognized arguments run it with -h flag for help.

-the path to model (with a flag "-m") as well as it's precision (with a flag "-p") have to be specified.\
+The path to model (with a flag "-m") as well as its precision (with a flag "-p") have to be specified.\
 Please note that the default batch size is 1 and if not specified otherwise the script will run for 1 minute.